Correlation Between Crude Oil and Gasoline RBOB

 Strong

-Over the last 90 days Crude Oil has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Crude Oil are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, Crude Oil is not utilizing all of its potentials.
 The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Gasoline RBOB